Legal framework and administration

-Through the Indian Ocean Territories Administration (IOTA), the department delivers services such as:
+Through the Indian Ocean Territories Administration, the department delivers services such as:

-- electricity to the Island through the Indian Ocean Territories Power Services (IOTPS);
+- electricity to the islands through the Indian Ocean Territories Power Services

-- airport management (under contract to PDL Toll);
+- airport management (under contract to Toll Remote Logistics)

-- port operations (under contract to Patrick Ports); and
+- port operations (under contract to Linx Stevedoring)

-- Motor Vehicle Registry (operated by the Shire of Cocos (Keeling) Islands).
+- Motor Vehicle Registry (operated by the Shire of the Cocos (Keeling) Islands)

 Local government services

-The Shire of Cocos (Keeling) Islands (SOCKI) is responsible for the provision of local government services to the Island.
+The Shire of Cocos (Keeling) Islands is responsible for the provision of local government services to the islands.